cloudflare/cloudflare-docs/content/ssl/edge-certificates/custom-certificates/troubleshooting.md

 ### Root cause

 You have used up your custom certificate quota.

 ### Solution

-You'll need to delete some existing certificates to add a new one.
-For Enterprise customers you can contact your account team to acquire more custom certificates.
+Delete some existing certificates to add a new one.
+If you are an Enterprise customer, you can contact your account team to acquire more custom certificates.

 ## This certificate has already been submitted.
 (Code: 1220)

 ### Root cause

-You are trying to upload a custom certificate that you already have uploaded.
+You are trying to upload a custom certificate that you have already uploaded.

 ### Solution

-You'll need to delete the existing one and try again.
+Delete the existing one and try again.

 ## The SSL attribute is invalid.
 Please refer to the API documentation, check your input and try again.
 (Code: 1434)